Donklord/BrewAssist/README.md

 <h5><i> Known Bugs </i></h5>
 <ul style="list-style-type:square">
-  <li>When selecting an ingredient type (for hops or grain table), the table appears to "lab" behind to populate the characteristics.
-You need to click any other cell in the first column </li>
+  <li>When selecting an ingredient type (for hops or grain table), the table appears to "lag" behind to populate the characteristics.
+You need to click any other cell in the first column to list them.</li>
 </ul>